datacite/schema-docs/docs/appendices/appendix-1/relationType.rst

 IsIdenticalTo
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Definition:** indicates that A is identical to B, for use when there is a need to register two separate instances of the same resource
+**Definition:** Indicates that A is identical to B, for use when there is a need to register two separate instances of the same resource

 **Example and Usage Notes:**